 New Domestic Violence Risk Tool for Law Enforcement Available!

 The DA-LE is easy to administer and score.
-It consists of 11 questions, collects a history of violence, and has a built-in threshold to identify victims at the highest risk.
-The only source of information used in completing the questions on the DA-LE is the victim.
+It consists of 11 questions, collects a history of violence, and has a built-in threshold score to identify victims at high-risk of homicide or severe/near-lethal assault.
 The DA-LE also includes an override feature, allowing officers to use their professional judgment to override a score that does not meet the threshold if other factors lead them to believe the case is high risk.

 Two separate data souces were used from previously conducted studies to bth create and test the DA-LE.
 Risk assessment instruments are measured by their predictive validity, the accuracy with which the are able to predict future events.
 Testing revealed that the DA-LE has considerable predictive validity.

 The DA-LE was originally developed for use by law enforcement agencies within the Domestic Violence High Risk Team (DVHRT) Model.
 However, the DA-LE can be impactful and effective in your community as an independent risk assessment tool incorporated into your domestic violence response system.